In this video by Georges CamerasTV, Andrew reviews the Fujifilm GFX100 camera.

-Navigating through the menu system feels familiar and easy.
-Similar to the XT3 and the XT30.
+- Navigating through the menu system feels familiar and easy.
+Similar to the and the .

 The GFX100 is super-impressive in both photo and video mode.
 It won’t be for everyone because it is quite expensive at $10,000 USD.
-(They have a cheaper alternative in the Fujifilm GFX50S at $5000 USD with a 51.4MP sensor.)
+(They have a cheaper alternative in theat $5000 USD with a 51.4MP sensor.)